celtec/celtec.github.io/content/fullstack_developer.md

 #### Qualifications

-* 1+ years experience working on the backend of a web application
+* 1+ year experience working on the backend of a web application
 * SQL and general database knowledge (we use PostgreSQL)
 * Solid knowledge of testing principles
 * Strong verbal and written communication skills
 * Ability to work in GNU/Linux environment
-* Experience in Version Control Systems is a must, specifically Git
+* Experience in Version Control Systems is a must (`git`)

 #### Bonus